uber-archive/vis-academy/src/docs/building-a-geospatial-app/4-basic-charts.md

 In just 8 lines of React-vis code we have a bar chart with axes!

-XYPlot is the wrapper of React-Vis component.
-It must be given a height and a width, although React-Vis provides a way to make responsive charts as well.
+XYPlot is the wrapper component around all React-Vis marks.
+It must be passed a height and width, or you can use React-Vis's FlexibleXYPlot to get the dimensions from the parent container (for responsive graphs, e.g.).

 Inside our XYPlot component, we just add the components that we need in the order that we want: